mikebanks/AbuseIPdbSCAN/README.md

 ## AbuseIPDB API Key

 In order to use the script you will need an API key.
-The AbuseIPDB API key information can be found here: (<https://www.abuseipdb.com/api.html)>
+The AbuseIPDB API key information can be found here: <https://www.abuseipdb.com/api.html> (deprecated, V2: <https://docs.abuseipdb.com/>)

 ## Usage